martiandeath/Minecraft-Server-Setup/README.md

-# How to use the Script to Setup a Minecraft Forge Server in an Oracle Cloud Instance
+# How to use the Script to Setup a Minecraft Server in an Oracle Cloud Instance

 ## Create an Account